mutantstandard/build/readme.md

 - `/input` is where the input emoji SVGs are.
 - `/manifest` is where all the manifest files are, including license metadata.
+- `/Orxporter` is where Orxporter should go.
-- `/orxporter` is where orxporter should go.
+- `/Forc` is where Forc should go.
 - `/out` is where the exported emoji go (I recommend putting the output of any task in a sub-folder so you can make multiple types of exports without conflicts).

 ------